-Home / Projects / Fisher Science / Clarence River Fisher Science
+Home / Programs / Fisher Science / Clarence River Fisher Science

 The OzFish Clarence Water Quality Pilot Project is an exciting initiative to assess and better understand the water quality of the Clarence River and its tributaries.
 Undertaking this project on Bundjalung Country, we pay our respects to the elders past, present, and emerging and their ongoing connection to and care for Country.
 Join us in this critical endeavour to safeguard this vital ecosystem’s health, which supports recreational and commercial fishing.